E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 T: ACE-trigger (bad egg)
 ```

+Ensure your second exit code bootstrap (the one in the crafting table area) is marked.

 Also, setup your BOX 14 so that triggering ACE will only open the pokedex completion diploma without doing anything else (for that you can either set up the hex writer with only `00000000` as box names, or you can set up the hexecutor with the command `10FF2FE1` in BOX 1 name).

 At this point, save your game.
 Now we will ensure that everything's okay.